lisabronwyn/tetris-tutorial/doc/progress.md

 create a new piece: when the game starts, and when a piece is locked in place.
 So, we're going to define a new function, `newPiece`, that we'll call there, that will return a random new piece.
 We can then assign that to the variable `piece` that we use everywhere to refer to the currently falling piece.
-First though, we need to tell our program about the different pieces that are available.
+First, though, we need to tell our program about the different pieces that are available.
 This is pretty straightforward: